 So, you should devise your CAT Preparation Strategy as under:

-- Over the next 60 days, plan to write about 15 Mocks.
+- Plan to write about 15 Mocks.

 - Since the paper is now a 2 hour paper, the overall difficulty level may reduce (if the number of questions do not reduce by a proportionate amount), hence, solving questions from previous CAT papers especially papers between 1990 and 2008 will be very handy.